 - Start planning your honours in at least your U2 year.
 The first step is to think about what kind of research you would like to do for your honours.
 Think about your areas of interest.
 Think about professors whose work you find interest.

-- Double check you are eligible to enter the honours program (program GPA* of 3.3, CGPA of 3.0, 6 elective credits avialable).
+- Double check you are eligible to enter the honours program in consultation with the SSS Program Advisor (program GPA* of 3.3, CGPA of 3.0, 6 elective credits available).

 - In the winter semester of your U2 year, your goal should be to find a professor who would be willing to supervise your honours research.
 Contact and meet with professors during this time.
 During the meetings you will try to identify a project that is of mutual interest to you and your supervisor.
 Please note that many supervisors conduct field research, which happens over the summer.
 This means that they are often not available to discuss Honours supervision during that time.
 But it also means that if you work with one of these Professors and do field work, its possible you may end up doing the bulk of your research in the summer between U2 and U3 years.
 For both reasons, it is important to plan your honours in your U2 year, and hopefully have a relationship established with a professor who agrees to supervise you by March / April in the winter of your U2 year.

-- A supervising professor can come from any Department or Faculty.
-The key is finding a project and supervisor that allows you to explore aspects of sustainabilty that interest you.
+- The thesis supervisor for an SSS Honours must be a McGill Faculty Member who conducts interdisciplinary research, and can come from any Department or Faculty.
+The key is finding a project and supervisor that allows you to explore aspects of sustainability that interest you.

 - Work on your honours research!
 Follow the guidelines of the ENVR 495 course.
-You will present your honours research along with other MSE students during the MSE honours symposium.
+You will present your honours research along with other BSE students during the BSE honours symposium.
 Your grade in ENVR 495 is your grade for your honours research.

 - Note also you are required to achieve a minimum program GPA of 3.3 and CGPA of 3.0 *at graduation* in order to obtain the Honours degree.